sshpelo/UnmuskCorps/README.md

 A Python script using scikit-learn to classify postings as "likely fake" vs. "legitimate" based on text patterns (e.g., keyword frequency, sentiment).

-4. How It’s Used
+## 4. How It’s Used

-Users:
+#Users:

-Job Seekers: Avoid scams; focus on legitimate opportunities.
+#Job Seekers: Avoid scams; focus on legitimate opportunities.

-Platforms/Authorities: Identify and remove fraudulent listings; gather evidence for legal action.
+#Platforms/Authorities: Identify and remove fraudulent listings; gather evidence for legal action.

-Employers: Verify competitors’ compliance, ensuring fair play.
+#Employers: Verify competitors’ compliance, ensuring fair play.

 Context:

 Integrated into job platforms as a screening tool or used as a standalone browser extension.

-5. Challenges
+## 5. Challenges

 Limitations:

 Cannot detect all scams (e.g., sophisticated schemes mimicking real companies).